niklas-schulz/VoiceTouch/README.md

 # VoiceTouch

-Full size Behringer X-Touch integration with VoiceMeeter Potato
+Behringer X-Touch integration with VoiceMeeter Potato

 Currently only simple features are implemented

-Support for the X-Touch extender and possibly X-Touch Compact will come later down the line
+Support for the Full size, Extender and Compact versions

-Use Inputs and Buses buttons to switch what you are controlling, the record button currently resets the channel gain this will probably be changed later.

 For extender standalone mode channel 7 and 8 select changes between inputs and buses